 Follow Air Force Medical Service on Social Media

 "Like" us on Facebook for current announcements and more.

 Within 24 hours of being seen: Contact DGMC during normal duty hours at 1-800-264-3462 and ask to be transferred to your Primary Care Manager to leave a message, stating your name, SSN, date you were seen regarding urgent care, where and why.

 This downloadable 52-page, full-color booklet (requires Adobe Reader) is chocked full of information to help you navigate around the largest Air Force Medical Center in the United States (Caution: Large 7MB file).

 TRICARE is the health care program serving active duty service members, retirees, their families, survivors and certain former spouses worldwide.
-TRICARE Online is your gateway to beneficiary information.
+TRICARE.mil and TRICARE Online are your gateways to beneficiary information.
 Authorized users can locate military treatment facilities, schedule and view appointments; access approved health content; access personal health information; use pharmacy tools; check medications; access military staff applications and more!

 UnitedHealthcare Military & Veteransis the Managed Care Support Contactor for the TRICARE West Region.
 On April 1, 2014, all TRICARE Service Centers (TSCs) across the country ended walk-in TRICARE beneficiary support.
 TSCs outside of the United States will continue to offer walk-in service.

 Please use the following online options for your TRICARE needs.
 Check back regularly as the listed links below may be updated or re-directed to new sites.